chengweiiii/stack-overflow-developer-survey-2020/README.md

 1. Who are data scientist?
 Whats their profile?
 2. What's the difference between data scientist and other developers
 3. What tools (language, platform, database…) do data scientists use?
+4. What are important predictors for data scientist who has higher converted compensation?

 ## Project Descriptions <a name="files"></a>

 The main notebook "stackoverflow_analytics.ipynb" provides a simple, easy and scalable way to explore and analyze structured questionaires like Stack Overflow Survey before really dig deeper into it. Ｗe can get the big picture of different groups and general feelings of data just by selecting interested column and run the plotting code.

+## CRISP-DM Process <a name="CRISP"></a>
+The main notebook "stackoverflow_analytics.ipynb" demonstrate a simplify version of CRISP-DM process.
+You can follow the header to understand which step of the process we are going through.

 ## Results & Findings <a name="results"></a>